-How Does PAT Work?
+How Does Parents As Teachers Work?

 The Parents as Teachers program is designed to offer developmental information and support to parents of infants and young children.
 The goal of the program is to help parents give their children the best possible start in life.
 Parents as Teachers partners with parents to help each child reach his or her potential.
 This is done through:

 At these visits, the parent educator shares age-appropriate child development and parenting information, teaches you how to observe your children, and addresses your parenting concerns.

 2) Parent Group Connections